 Established in 1991, the privately owned Cotton On Group is one of Australia's largest fashion retailers.
-The Group's operations consist of over 1,500+ stores in 22 countries with a team of approximately 18,000 people.
+The Group's operations consist of over 1,400+ stores in 22 countries with a team of approximately 20,000 people.
 Our support offices are located in Australia, New Zealand, Asia, Africa, Brazil, UK and the USA.

 Our operations include distribution centres across Australia, New Zealand, the United States, South Africa, Singapore, Malaysia, and the United Kingdom.
-We also distribute products through third parties in Brazil and Thailand.
-We have joint venture partners located in the Middle East, Philippines, Indonesia and Vietnam.
+We also distribute products through third parties in Brazil.
+We have licensed partners located in the Middle East, Philippines, Indonesia, Central America and Vietnam.